-In June of 1843, Bronson Alcott and a handful of followers left Concord and moved to this farmhouse in Harvard,Massachusetts.
+In June of 1843, Bronson Alcott, Charles Lane and a handful of followers left Concord and moved to this farmhouse in Harvard,Massachusetts.
 Alcott brought his wife and four young daughters, including a 10 year old Louisa May Alcott.
-They called this place Fruitlands because they intended to live off the "fruits of the land", by growing fruit, vegetables and grain to sustain the fledgling community.
+They called this place Fruitlands because they intended to live off the "fruits of the land".

 At Fruitlands, Alcott was able to withdraw from institutions and social structures for a much needed retreat and to explore the relationships between individuals and their world.To Alcott, the material world, especially nature, expressed aspects of the universal divinity - ideas that became central aspects of Transcendentalism.
 His vision for a new order included a philosophy that explained and integrated changes in science, technology and man’s relationship to God.
 He believed the universe was benevolent, that everything has a spiritual essence, and that “one Divine nature flows through all visible things.”

-Clara Endicott Sears created Fruitlands as a museum of the Bronson Alcott's Fruitlands experiment and the Transcendentalist movement in 1914.
+Clara Endicott Sears was inspired by a "ghost of the past" to restore Fruitlands in 1914 as a museum to preserve the memory of Alcott's experiment and the Transcendentalist movement.

 Visit and Discover...